oliverruoff/news_matrix_led/README.md

 * Enable daily reboot at midnight (to automatically fix (e.g.) networking errors
   * `sudo crontab -e`
   * Enter as new line and save --> `0 0 * * * /sbin/reboot`

+## 3D printed shell

+* As shell for the led matrix and raspberry zero, you can use the shell.stl file

 ## Useful commands for process monitoring